Aftnet/FileSystemPlugin/readme.md

 - Provides wrappers for native file system objects (StorageItem for UWP or File/FolderInfo) which expose most of their functionality and can be used from shared .net standard assemblies
 - Supports getting the original file system objects from abstractions in the native assemblies that created them.
 - Provides standardized access to key file system areas that all platforms provide (app install folder, app exclusive data store folder)
-- ToDo: Provides standardized ways to prompt the user to pick files/folders using each platform's native UI
+- ToDo: Provides standardized ways to prompt the user to pick files/folders using each platform's native UI, complying with sandboxing restrictions

 ## Supported platforms